Are you all ready for the cold temperatures that come with winter?

 If you’ve ever gotten in your car with a small layer of ice, then you probably know that you can spritz some windshield washer fluid onto the windshield, and the ice begins to melt.

-Well, this is because windshield washer fluid has methanol in it and won’t freeze until it reaches -20° Fahrenheit.
+Well, this is because windshield washer fluid has methanol in it and won’t freeze until it reaches -20°F.

 However, if you are going to use windshield washer fluid on a surface, like your driveway, then you need to know that it is toxic.
 You will not want to use it in large quantities, especially around flowers, plants, water supplies, etc.

-If you live in a highly populated area that has storm drains, then this will not be an ideal option for you.
-The reason is, though fertilizer is effective in melting ice, you don’t want it to be in an area where it will be washed down a storm drain and impact a water supply.
+If you live in a highly-populated area that has storm drains, then this will not be an ideal option for you.
+The reason is, though fertilizer is effective in melting ice, you don’t want it to be in an area where it will be washed down a storm drain and impact water supply.

 However, if you live out in the country where you don’t have to worry about the fertilizer being washed into storm drains anywhere and impacting your water supply, then you might want to try this.

-But be advised that for fertilizer to be effective it has to contain ammonium sulfate, potassium chloride, or urea.
+Be advised though, that for fertilizer to be effective it has to contain ammonium sulfate, potassium chloride, or urea.

-So if you wake up to ice one morning, and you remember you have some fertilizer left over from last year, then this might be a great way to get rid of the ice.
+If you wake up to ice one morning, and you remember you have some fertilizer leftover from last year, then this might be a great way to get rid of the ice.

 13. Warm Object